Perspective, Priorities, Strength and Real Beauty

 His birthday.
 Candles, seventeen of them, white and black stripes and black with white polka-dots, stood tall on the cake the kids decorated.
 It is a family tradition that the kids decorate their own cake, with the help of their siblings.
 The Birthday Child has full artistic control.
 In this case it was Ben.

 Four years and some months ago I sincerely wondered if we would see this day.
 His rheumatologist and nephrologist visited our semi-private room on the seventh floor of the Medical University of South Carolina in Charleston.
 What seemed as many as 15 or so residents and nurses gathered just inside the door, to learn how to deliver unacceptable news, in the case of the young doctors, and to lend support, in the case of the nurses, as one of the two doctors rendered the news that crumbled our world.
+Our son was not expected to do well.
+He was given a few years if radical treatments were not initiated now.
 Residents’ coats and scrubs stood in a seemingly endless group just inside the door.
 Wide eyes full of sympathy and maybe empathy, a sea of white and teal, stared from the other patient’s side of the room to see the reaction that followed the words.
 It was as if I went inside myself.
 I was living something shocking, surreal and horrifying from deep within my head.
 It was the opposite of an “out-of-body” experience.
 I was peering out from a cave.
 The feeling was akin to nightmares, one in particular.
 I am smothering under sheets that are piled heavy upon my form.
 I pull them from my face only to find more.
 It seems never-ending.

 Ben was diagnosed with lupus nephritis at an extremely late stage.
 As the physician spoke, my eyes became tear-filled and I worked hard at not revealing them to my son.
 The pressure built in my eyes and head as I tried to shake them away, tried to quickly not believe what I was hearing.
 At twelve, my son did not understand the gravity of what the large man in the motorized wheel chair had to say.
 I was jumping from disbelief to shock and back again.
 As a tears rolled down my cheek, I saw one nurse pass a box of tissues to another, and so on it was moved around the room.
 I felt anger at first that they would draw attention to my tears.
 When it did, in genuine kindness, pass to my hands, I rubbed Ben’s head and said, “Do you have a runny nose?”
 It took so much to speak without a crack in my voice.
 (I am still not sure that I accomplished such.)
 As he turned to answer me in an amazingly calm voice, I looked away and made a few gestures to divert his attention from my eyes.